RelayTelecom/client/README.md

 # Running

-Run your ethereum node on the ropsten testnet with whisper v2. (geth <= 1.6.0).
-When status supports v5 we will update the whisper api.

-Launch a relay (see https://github.com/RelayTelecom/relay)

-On another computer / node / status app call the other address (not quite there yet)
+Call an ethereum address.
+If they are also on the web page it will ring and present an accept/decline dialog.

-# Checklist
+# Hackathon Checklist

 - [x] Basic interface
 - [x] Relay read-from-client buffer
+- [x] Client play-from-relay
-- [ ] Fork status to allow microphone
+- [ ] Fork Status to allow microphone
-- [ ] Whisper key negotiation
+- [x] Fork Token to allow microphone
+- [x] ~~Whisper negotiation~~ (Whisper is iffy right now, we proxied the functionality using websockets here: https://github.com/RelayTelecom/whispersocket)

+# Future Work

-- [ ] Client side encryption
+- Client side encryption.
+The framework is in place but the implementation is not.
+- Whisper rework when the protocol is finalized
+- Token/Status natively listen for these whisper messages and ring the phone, even when users are not on the page.
+- web3.eth.sign!
+Status and Token don't support this key operation to off-chain identification.